kalimulhaq/json-query/README.md

 ## Order
-Order used to order the result. `order` is An array of objects
+Order is used to order the rows. `order` is An array of objects
 ``` json
 [
     {